pypr/compyle/examples/README.rst

 us say we want to do this in parallel::

   import numpy as np
-  from pysph.cpy.api import annotate, Elementwise, get_config
+  from compyle.api import annotate, Elementwise, get_config

   @annotate(i='int', doublep='x, y, a, b')
   def axpb(i, x, y, a, b):